Qualis/www-qual-is/_posts/my-debian-setup.md

     - development
 ```

-Here’s what these roles do:
+Here's what these roles do:

 - **cli-tools** - Installs command-line utilities (e.g., **htop**, **curl**).
 - **development** - Sets up development tools like **git**, **docker**, and programming languages.